-If you take part in a clinical trial, you will help researchers to learn more about health and illness, and improve the way doctors take care of patients.
+If you take part in a research study, you will help researchers to learn more about health and illness, and improve the way clinicians take care of patients.
 Many people feel good about taking part in research because they are helping advance medicine.
 Some people take part in research to honor a friend or family member affected by a certain illness.
 They often say they feel proud to support their loved one in this way.

-All studies posted on Clinical Trials @ Partners must be reviewed and approved by a group of doctors, scientists and patients called a "review board."
-The review board will make sure the study is safe, ethical and truly needs to be done.
+All studies posted on Clinical Trials @ Partners must be reviewed and approved by a group of doctors, scientists and members of the public called an "institutional review board" or IRB.
+The IRB will require that the study minimizes the risks to people who take part in research, is ethical and will contribute meaningfully to science and medicine.

-There are also federal laws and hospital rules that studies must follow to protect the people taking part in the study.
-The review board will make sure the study is following these laws and rules.
+There are also federal government laws and hospital rules that studies must follow to protect the people taking part in the study.
+The IRB requires that the study is following these laws and rules.

-Before you agree to take part in a study, someone from the study team will speak with you to answer any question, go over the risks and benefits of participating, and go over what you might be asked to do.
+Before you agree to take part in a study, someone from the study team can speak with you to answer any questions, go over the risks and benefits of participating, and go over what you might be asked to do.
 You can decide whether you want to take part in the study.
+For some studies, such as short surveys, you might feel comfortable taking part after reading about the study, without speaking with the study team.
 (See 'If I say I am interested in a project, am I required to take part in the study?')

 If you change your mind at any time, even after the study begins, you are free to no longer take part in the study.
 You should let a member of the study team know if you decide to withdraw, so they can help you do so safely.